Prathamesh311/Data-Migration-with-DataSync/README.md

-# 🚀 AWS Data Migration using AWS DataSync
+# 🚀 AWS Data Migration using DataSync

 ## 📘 Project Overview
 This project demonstrates how to **migrate data from an Amazon S3 bucket to an Amazon EFS file system** using **AWS DataSync**.